pristonmuema/priston-muema/README.md

 ## Hi 👋 I am Priston!

-I'm a Software Engineer with a strong track record of success, adept at working with customers, team members, and project leaders to accomplish software engineering and updating tasks according to timelines.
-Solid understanding of the full development lifecycle (SAFe Agile Practitioner).
-Skilled in working with various back-end technologies to produce and evaluate code.
+I am an accomplished Software Engineer with a proven history of achievements, skilled at collaborating with clients, colleagues, and project managers to achieve software engineering goals.
+I possess a comprehensive grasp of the entire development cycle, including SAFe Agile practices.
+My expertise lies in leveraging diverse back-end technologies to create and assess code quality.
+Presently, I am dedicated to enhancing my proficiency in React JS to gain a deeper insight into optimizing API performance.

 🥅 Goal-oriented and driven to deliver high-quality software that meets the needs of the business and its customers.
 Passionate about using technology to solve real-world problems and make a positive impact on the world.